The Money Source Inc. COVID-19 Information

 The borrower has experienced a financial hardship resulting from COVID-19 that impacted their ability to make their monthly mortgage loan payment, which has been resolved.

-The mortgage loan must have been current or less than 31 days delinquent as of March 1, 2020.
+The mortgage loan must have been current or less than two months delinquent as of March 1, 2020.

-The mortgage loan must be 31 or more days delinquent, but less than or equal to 360 days delinquent as of the date of evaluation.
+The mortgage loan must be equal to or more than one month delinquent, but less than or equal to 18 months delinquent as of the date of evaluation.

 Note: You cannot defer future payments, only those that have already been missed.
 Therefore, in order to be eligible for a deferral, you need to have missed payments while under a forbearance plan, or otherwise fell behind.
 Deferrals are only an option for borrowers whose hardship has been resolved where the borrower can resume making regular monthly payments.

 Similar options offered by other agency-backed loans include:

 FHA Loans: COVID-19 National Emergency Standalone Partial Claim.
 The amount of delinquency moves into a non-interest bearing balance, due and payable at maturity of the mortgage loan or earlier payoff.
 In order to qualify, the following criteria must be met: